Skip to content

 Three tests we apply

-When felt-quality is the question — when the audit is “would a reader want to sit with this” — three tests do most of the work:
+When felt-quality is the question — when the audit is “would a reader want to sit with this” — three tests do most of the work.

 The descriptor test.
 Show three people who don’t know the brand thesis a screenshot.
 Ask each for one word.
 If the words cluster around calm, warm, slow, quiet, generous, considered, the design is on-thesis.
-If the words include clean, modern, sleek, efficient, the design has drifted toward generic-good-design territory and stopped being Lanai-specific.
+If the words include clean, modern, sleek, efficient, the design has drifted into generic-good-design territory and stopped being Lanai-specific.

 The living-room test.
 Would you put this screen on the wall of your living room as a print?
-If yes, the visual composition is doing what photographic-eye-design should do.
+If yes, the visual composition is doing what photographic-eye design should do.
 If no, ask why not.

 Why this is the whole brand